Generalizations and properties of the principal eigenvalue of elliptic operators in unbounded domains

 This section is devoted to the proof of \thm{relations}.
-We will start by deriving statement (ii).
+We will start from statement (ii).
 In our previous work \cite{BR1}, we proved it in dimension 1, using a direct argument, and we left the case of arbitrary dimension as an open problem.
-Here, we solve it by introducing an auxiliary nonlinear operator.
-It would be interesting to find a direct proof.
+Here, we solve it by subtracting a quadratic penalization term that prevents solutions from being unbounded.

-\begin{proof}[Proof of \thm{relations} part (ii)] We prove the statement by showing that $\l'(-L,\O)\leq\lambda$, for any given $\lambda>\l(-L,\O)$.
+\begin{proof}[Proof of \thm{relations} part (ii)] We prove the statement by showing that, for any given $\lambda>\l(-L,\O)$, $\l'(-L,\O)\leq\lambda$.
 We can assume without loss of generality that $\lambda=0$.
 Since $\l(-L,\O)<0$, by Proposition \ref{l1} part (iv) there exists a bounded smooth domain $\O'\subset\O$ such that $\lambda_{\O'}<0$.
 Let $\vp'$ be the principal eigenfunction associated with $\lambda_{\O'}$, normalized by Then, the functions $\ul u$, $\ol u$ defined by

 satisfy, a.e.~in $\O$,

 where $c^+(x)=\max(c(x),0)$.
 Thus, there exists a solution $u\in W^{2,p}_{loc}(\ol\O)$, $\fa p<\infty$, of the problem